rubylaser/rubylaser.github.io/_posts/2025-12-16-fixing-a-grinding-bottom-bracket.md

 This is, without exaggeration, the **best my cranks have ever felt** on this bike.
 Even compared to when it was new, the drivetrain feels dramatically smoother.

 There’s also a mental benefit: I’m no longer wondering when the next creak or grind is going to show up after a muddy ride.

----

-## Final thoughts

-This wasn’t the cheapest or easiest path, but it feels like the *right* one for how I ride.

-Gravel riding is hard on bottom brackets.
-If you’re constantly dealing with contamination, bearing wear, or pressfit noise, a one piece solution like the **BB Infinite BB86** is worth serious consideration.
-Just be prepared for:

-- Tight tolerances
-- Potential routing conflicts
-- Some careful problem solving during install

-Take your time, test fit often, and **don’t force anything**.

-The payoff is a drivetrain that finally disappears beneath you, which is exactly how it should be.

 Now, get out there and ride!